isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Types are the simplest and best documentation, improving legibility due to their well-defined meaning, and are checked at compile time.
+Types are the simplest and best documentation, improve legibility due to their well-defined meaning, and are checked at compile time.
 Also, precisely typed code is often optimized better.

 ##### Example, don't

 Consider:

-    void pass(void* data);    // weak and under qualified typing is suspicious
+    void pass(void* data);    // weak and under qualified type void* is suspicious

 Callers are unsure what types are allowed and if the data may be mutated as `const` is not specified.
-Note all pointer types impliclty convert to void* so it is easy for callers to provide this value.
+Note all pointer types impliclty convert to void*, so it is easy for callers to provide this value.

 The callee must `static_cast` data to an unverified type to use it.
 That is error-prone and verbose.